postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 In the Postman app, select a collection in the sidebar and click the ellipses **(...)** button.

 Select "Share Collection".

 The **SHARE COLLECTION** modal appears.
-It offers three ways to share a collection: "Share in another workspace", "Embed", and "Get Link".
+It offers three ways to share a collection:

+* Share in another workspace
+* Embed
+* Get Link

 [![share sidebar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-collection-sidebar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-collection-sidebar.png)